Adverse Childhood Experiences (ACEs) HEWTalk

 Title V of the Social Security Act of 1935 established the MCH Services Block Grant.
 It is designed to assist states in their efforts to improve the health of mothers, children, and families.
-In Wyoming, the Title V MCH Block Grant is administered through the MCH Unit, within the Wyoming Department of Health (WDH).
+In Wyoming, the Title V MCH Block Grant is administered through the MCH Unit, within the Wyoming Department of Health.
 It supports programs that help mothers give birth to healthy babies and promotes access to medical care for children and youth, including those with special health care needs, as they grow and develop.

-2016-2020 MCH Priorities
+2021-2025 MCH Priorities

 - Prevent Infant Mortality

-- Promote Preventive and Quality Care for Children
+- Promote Healthy and Safe Children

-- Promote Healthy and Safe Relationships in Adolescents
+- Promote Healthy and Safe Relationships

 To find data related to the MCH priorities and other MCH topics, click here to visit the MCH Epidemiology page.